gvwilson/sensibleadventures/nardica/nardica.md

-when Mr. Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about when she and Iffy's mother had been little girls in Tasmania before the war.
+when Mr. Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in Tasmania in the years just after the war.

 Wales seemed to enjoy the work as well, right up until the moment he helped Iffy lift the cover off the backup generator